5 Ways To Use Food For Injury Prevention & Muscle Repair

 4. Calm inflammation with healthy fats.

-Omega-3s are an essential fatty acid that is your body’s primary defense again chronic inflammation.
-Omega-3s do wonders to help to ensure that your athletic joints and tissues are nourished and that your immune system is healthy and happy.
-Many athletes are deficient in omega-3s and consume far too many omega-6s.
-Oily fish, seeds and raw walnuts are all great sources of omega3s, and asupplement might also be a good idea for athletes.
+Omega-3 fatty acids work as your body’s primary defense against chronic inflammation.
+Omega-3’s can do wonders to help to ensure that your athletic joints and tissues are nourished and that your immune system is healthy and happy.
+Many athletes are deficient in omega-3’s and consume far too many omega-6’s.
+Oily fish, seeds, and raw walnuts are all great sources of omega3’s.

 5. Don’t forget the zinc!

-Zinc is an extremely important mineral for healing tissues and wounds if you do get injured.
-This mineral is also a key player in your immune system.
-Whole food sources of zinc include red meat, lentils, turkey and brown rice.
+If you do become injured, zinc can be an extremely important mineral for helping the healing process of tissues and wounds.
+Whole food sources of zinc include red meat, lentils, turkey, and brown rice.

-Now let’s skip the couch and hit the starting line!
-Integrate these tips into your sporty life and you’re on the road to becoming a holistic athlete!
-Feasting on quality whole foods and being mindful of injury prevention will do wonders for your career as an athlete.
+Integrate these tips into your sporty life, and you’re on the road to becoming a holistic athlete.
+Feasting on quality whole foods and being mindful of injury prevention can do wonders for your athletic career.
+These tips are helpful for any type of movement--whether you’re a professional athlete or an avid gym rat.